Mirrorperson-zz/ActionRpgTutorial/README.md

 - Boss enemies

 Stuff I need to do to improve development process
 - Add files to gitignore, use https://answers.unity.com/questions/22604/which-unity-project-files-can-be-ignored-for-versi.html for help.
-Currently every commit has a bunch of rubbish files that show unconsiquential changes.
+Currently every commit has a bunch of rubbish files that show inconsequential changes.